-The PRESIDENT: If Members are agreeable I would ask the Deputy President to move the suspension of the Standing Rules and Orders so as to enable the Council to take the motion of which he has given notice.
+The PRESIDENT: If Members are agreeable I would ask the Deputy President to move the suspension of the Standing Rules and Orders so as

 Mr. WOOLFORD: I move the Suspension of Standing Rules and Orders Nos.
-9 and 11 to allow of the motion being taken at this stage of the Order of the Day, and also to allow it to be moved without previous notice.
+9 and 11 to allow of the motion being taken at this stage of the Order of the Day, and also to allow it to be moved without previous